TransformDevTeam/git-practice/README.md

 Task 5:

 Create a new branch and make more changes using this branch.

-Note: For our development sprints, each team member must use their own branch to avoid confusion and commit errors.
+Note: For our development sprints, each team member must use their own branch to avoid bugs and commit errors.
+Team members should not work or push directly to the develop and master branch.
+Instead, each team member can commit on their own branch and process a pull request to merge on the develop branch from your own branch.
+Then, once the version on the develop branch have been tested and it works, then we can approve the develop branch to be merged into the master branch.

 Reminder: Please don't forget to pull from the master branch in order to get the latest version of the code!
 Thanks :)
 -Pam